Econ Market Research

 Competitive Landscape

 The main companies driving this market are Rio Tinto, BHP Group, Vale S.A., and Anglo American.
 These have major operations in multiple areas and also strong global presences, with huge extraction and processing facilities for ores of iron, copper, coal, and precious metals.
-Their competitive edge would be the vast mineral reserves, mode mining equipment, and robust supply chains that would empower them to supply resources reliably and consistently to meet global demand.
+Their competitive edge would be the vast mineral reserves, modern mining equipment, and robust supply chains that would empower them to supply resources reliably and consistently to meet global demand.

 Besides, the global players, regional players are also important in the emerging markets of Africa, Latin America, and Asia-Pacific.
 Besides their localized experience, they have most of the mineral-rich regions, which serves as a competitive advantage for them in that region.
 While companies like South American copper producers Codelco of Chile and Grupo Mé,xico, lead in coal and mineral sands for African player Exxaro Resources.